Topiary Artist Extradionaire

-Pearl Fryar’s topiary garden has literally put the small town of Bishopville on the map and is ranked #1 on Tripadvisor for the City of Bishopville.
+Pearl Fryar’s topiary garden has literally put the small town of Bishopville on the map, and it is ranked #1 on Tripadvisor for the City of Bishopville.
 There is a sign from the interstate directing visitors to Pearl’s garden.
 Pearl’s botanical masterpiece has had a major impact on the economy of Bishopville as over 25,000 visitors make pilgrimage to Pearl’s garden annually.
-Maine Street in the small town is lined with Pearl’s topiaries to give visitors a prelude to Pearl Fryar's Topiary garden.
+Maine Street, in the small town, is lined with Pearl’s topiaries to give visitors a prelude to Pearl Fryar's Topiary garden.

 As mind-boggling as Pearl’s topiary garden is the staffing to maintain this botanical wonder.
 A mega staff of one, Pearl Fryar, maintains the garden.
 In 2005 the South Carolina State Museum Garden Conservatory helped to establish the Friends of Pearl Fryar’s Garden Foundation to raise funds so that Pearl’s garden will flourish even when Pearl can no longer do the work.